upgini/upgini/README.md

 [![Downloads](https://pepy.tech/badge/upgini)](https://pepy.tech/project/upgini)
 ## ❔ Overview

 **Upgini** is a simple feature search & enrichment library in Python.
 With Upgini, you spend less time for external data search and feature engineering, which will be done for you automatically.
 Just use your labeled dataset to initiate search through thousands of features and data sources, including public datasets and scraped data shared by Data science community.
-Only features that improve the prediction power of your ML model are returned.
+Only relevant features that improve the prediction power of your ML model are returned.
 **Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
 But lack of automated and time-efficient search tools for external data blocks massive adoption of external features in ML pipelines.
 We want radically simplify features search and delivery for ML pipelines to make external data a standard approach.
 Like a hyperparameter tuning for machine learning nowadays.
 **Mission:** Democratize access to data sources for data science community